djankies/vitest-mcp/README.md

 ### Coverage Thresholds

-To enable coverage thresholds, they should be configured in your Vitest configuration file:
+To enable coverage threshold reporting in the `analyze_coverage` tool, just configure in your Vitest configuration file:

 ```typescript
 // vitest.config.ts or vitest.mcp.config.ts